numenta/NAB/README.md

 1. If you just want to look at all the results we reported in the paper, there is no need to run anything.
-All the data files are in the data subdirectory and all individual detections for reported algorithms are checked in the results subdirectory.
-Please see the README files there.
+All the data files are in the data subdirectory and all individual detections for reported algorithms are checked in to the results subdirectory.
+Please see the README files in those locations.

 1. If you have your own algorithm and want to run the NAB benchmark, please see the [NAB Entry Points](https://github.com/numenta/NAB/wiki#nab-entry-diagram)